GumpDev/jhp/README.md

 # JHP - Javascript Hypertext Preprocessor
-*JHP it's is like PHP but to Node.Js
+*JHP is like PHP but using javascript
-This project it's made to help make website with node.js*
+This project is made to help making websites with node.js*

 --------------------